UCSB-IPL/Dissertation_template_Lyx/README.md

 # Dissertation Template for Lyx
+This templated is adapted to Lyx (a LaTex editor) based on LaTex template from https://www.graddiv.ucsb.edu/academic/Filing-Your-Thesis-Dissertation-DMA-Document
 ## Step 1.
 Install TeXlive
 See https://wiki.lyx.org/Windows/TeXLive for installation instruction.
 ## Step 2.
 Install Lyx